Celebrating the positives of Twitter

-There has been a lot of bad press recently about social media and how it can have a negative effect on a person’s mental health, so I am going to look at the positives and look at how it can be a strong power for good in the world and your business.
+There has been a lot of bad press recently about social media and how it can hurt a person’s mental health, so I am going to look at the positives and look at how it can be a strong power for good in the world and your business.

 As we’ve seen in recent years, social media has a power that can reunite families, spark revolutions, as well as put people back in touch with past friends, or help them make new ones sometimes from right across the other side of the world.